 - Students will be required a COVID-19 on-line safety course that will be made available to them via blackboard within a week of moving-in.

 Residents will be required to conduct a daily symptom check, including temperature checks.
-Residents can use smart phones apps or paper/pencil daily log to record that a symptom check has been completed.
+Residents can use smart phone apps or paper/pencil daily log to record that a symptom check has been completed.
 Students will be asked to provide their own thermometer for temperature checks.

-Health, Safety & Exposure
+Health, Safety, and Exposure

-- Housing Staff will work with the Student Health Center and medical providers to monitor and support students
+- Housing staff will work with the Student Health Center and medical providers to monitor and support students

-- Students will be required to practice basic health safety strategy including staying in their room if sick and contacting the Student Health Center, washing their hands for 20 seconds, covering their mouth/nose when coughing/sneezing.
+- Students will be required to practice basic health safety strategy including staying in their room if sick and contacting the Student Health Center, washing their hands for 20 seconds, and covering their mouth/nose when coughing/sneezing.

-- Students will be required to participate in periodic COVID-19 surveillance testing to be administered by the University.
-As a part of that testing, students will be required to release results of the test to the University.
+- Students will be required to participate in periodic COVID-19 surveillance testing to be administered by the university.
+As a part of that testing, students will be required to release results of the test to the university.

 - Gaming equipment, cooking utensils and other items will not be available for check-out or usage at the front desk